-History at St Gilbert's, children are taught to question their understanding of the past.
-We aim to teach history through the use of brilliant artefacts and exciting trips!
-This will help pupils gain an in depth experience of the significant aspects of history in the wider world.
-We want to make history fun and use methods such as historical enquiry to help us make sense of the past and what lessons can be learned for today.
+History at St Gilbert's is fun!
+Children are taught to question their understanding of the past and to know how this has influenced present and future times.
+We aim to teach history through the use of visitors ,brilliant artefacts and exciting trips.
+This will help pupils gain an in-depth experience of the significant aspects of history and to show how history is relevant in the wider world.
+We want to make history enjoyable and use methods such as historical enquiry, problem solving , investigation and interpreting skills to help our pupils make sense of the past and what lessons can be learned for today.

 BLACK HISTORY MONTH

-St Gilbert's had the pleasure of hearing the inspirational speaker, Chris Lubbe.
+St Gilbert's had the pleasure of hearing the inspirational speaker, Chris Lubbe last year.
 We learned lots about living in South Africa under the Apartheid government and what it was like being the body guard to Nelson Mandela.

 THE ANCIENT GREEKS

 The Year 4 children had fun celebrating their end of term topic on the Ancient Greeks.
 The children dressed up in their togas and chitons and celebrated in style.
 They tasted food, took part in a mini Olympic, danced and did some Greek maths.